Edward I. Schalon

-Edward Irvin Schalon (February 27, 1920 – December 27, 2008) was a corporate executive who served as the chairman of the board and chief executive officer of SPX Corporation, a Fortune 500 global company.
+Edward Irvin Schalon (February 27, 1920 – December 27, 2008) was an American corporate executive who served as the chairman of the board and chief executive officer of SPX Corporation, a Fortune 500 global company.
 He was also a Naval pilot in World War II and a champion golfer who won two Big Ten Conference individual championships while a student at the University of Michigan.
 He was also a benefactor of Grand Valley State University and has been inducted into the Grand Valley Hall of Fame, as well as the University of Michigan Athletic Hall of Honor.